dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 }
 ```

-Now having separated these we need to tell rust that we just created a new
+Now having separated these we need to tell Rust that we just created a new
 [module](https://doc.rust-lang.org/stable/book/ch07-02-defining-modules-to-control-scope-and-privacy.html).

 ```rust {data-file="main.rs", data-fold="['5-66']", hl_lines=[3]}